 An interesting use of steel shipping containers in New Zealand was to use them to shore up the side of a masonry structure.
-Again, a noteworthy concept that could be used for low-rise buildings in California with the right situation, such as the room to stack the containers.
+This is an interesting ideal that could be used for low-rise buildings in California with the room to stack the containers.

 There are many fine guides on shoring practice and principles.
-One public document is Temporary Shoring & Stabilization of Earthquake Damaged Historic Buildings by Roy W. Harthorn, from which many of the aforementioned observations are derived.
+One public document is Temporary Shoring & Stabilization of Earthquake Damaged Historic

+Buildings by Roy W. Harthorn, from which many of the previous observations are derived.

+Photo courtesy Jim C. Barnes

-Figure 2-20 - Shipping containers used to shore up masonry building in Christchurch, New Zealand.
+Figure 2-20: Shipping containers used to shore up masonry building in

+Christchurch, New Zealand.

-2.4.5 Repair versus Demolition and Replacement
+2.4.5 - Repair versus Demolition and Replacement

-Demolition is a process that normally involves obtaining permission from the building owner, and various 'hold harmless' and other legal documents must be finalized before the demolition contractor can be turned loose on the project.
-If a building is threatening to collapse into a public right-of-way, or is otherwise constituting a threat, and the building owner is unavailable, the jurisdiction (on advice of legal counsel) may elect to demolish the building under exigent conditions and bill the building owner for the trouble.
+Demolition is a process that normally involves permission from the building owner, and various 'hold harmless' and other legal documents must be finalized before the demolition contractor can be turned loose on the project.

-Unless a weakened structure is a clear and present danger to the public, the decision to repair or demolish a building is largely an economic one.
-There are usually many ways to repair a structure, and various cost-effective designs may be considered.
-However, when it is more cost-effective to demolish the building, haul the debris away or recycle it, and build a new building to replace it, demolition of the building becomes attractive.
+Unless a weakened structure is a clear and present danger to the public, the decision to repair or demolish a building is usually an economic one.
+There are many ways to repair a structure, and various cost-effective designs may be considered.
+When it is more cost-effective to demolish the building, haul the debris away or recycle it, and build a new building to replace it, demolition of the building becomes attractive.

-As a matter of history in California, most buildings that are tagged Unsafe end up being repaired rather than demolished and replaced.
+Most buildings in California that are tagged Unsafe end up being repaired rather than demolished and replaced.